sanjami2010/Business_Card/README.md

 # Business_Card
-## Use CSS Flex and Grid to create a Businees Card
+## Use CSS Flex and Grid to create a Business Card